 This market is around Karlskirche Church, making it the perfect backdrop for this arts and craft market.
 With ceramics, jewelry, and more, you’ll find great crafted goods to bring home as a souvenir from Vienna’s Christmas markets.

-- Karlsplatz Christmas Market 2020 Dates & Times: November 20-December 23.
+- Karlsplatz Christmas Market 2023 Dates & Times: November 24-December 23.
 Open from noon to 8 pm daily.
+Food open until 9 pm.

-Christmas Market & New Year’s Market Schloss Schonbrunn (Schonbrunn Christmas Market):
+- Christmas Market Schloss Schonbrunn (Schonbrunn Christmas Market):

 First of all, you should 100% visit this palace just outside of the main part of town no matter the time of year.
 The gardens are beautiful, the interior is ornate, and it reflects the opulence that seems to encase Vienna.
 But when it is the Vienna winter market season, you definitely need to stop here.